zmlka/undisciplinary/kubernets_diagramtic_primer.md

 depending on current demand.
 Scaling is a core «cloud» concept at the very heart of what allows Kubernetes to be effective.

-It takes advantage of the speed and easy with which you can provision infrastructure these days, turning them into a disposable commodity.
+It takes advantage of the speed and ease with which you can provision infrastructure these days, turning them into a disposable commodity.
 When procuring infrastructure is a question of minutes, it makes sense to have your systems dynamically change depending on the current situation.
 You no